Job campaign that far exceeded the island municipality's expectations

 Once the concept was nailed down and the story created, it was a matter of getting the content out to as many relevant candidates as possible.
 One challenge was that there were so many different positions within several sectors.

-The solution was to advertise in Norwegian online newspapers, mainly targeting readers in Nordhordland and Bergen and the surrounding area.
+The solution was to place ads in Norwegian online newspapers, primarily targeting readers in Nordhordland, Bergen the surrounding areas.

 The result was far beyond all expectations.

-During the campaign period, the ads were shown 858,649 times and achieved a click-through rate of 0.49%.
-The expected "normal" for such ads is a click-through rate of 0.20 percent, so the Fedje ads performed almost two and a half times better than expected!
+During the campaign period, the ads were displayed 858,649 times and achieved a click-through rate of 0.49 percent.
+The expected “normal” click-through rate for such ads is 0.20 percent, so Fedje performed nearly two and a half times better than expected!

 In total, approximately 6,000 people visited the campaign page, of which 4,200 came in via the ads.

-The concept, the campaign page and the advertising all contributed to Fedje filling nine of the eleven advertised positions with well-qualified people.
-This was far above what they, and many other smaller outlying municipalities, are used to achieving.
+The concept, the campaign website, and the advertising all contributed to Fedje nine of the eleven advertised positions with highly qualified candidates.
+This was far beyond what they—and many other small, outlying municipalities—are accustomed to achieving.